alberto-lazari/computer-science/advanced-topics-pl/presentation/script.md

 # New vs old
 Comparisons between the Typst way and LaTeX, highlighting the rigidity of macros and simplicity of a complete syntax

+- Syntax: consistency and syntactic sugars
+- Diagnostic
+- Automatability and computational foundations